BruceWind/GcoreCDNIPSelector/README.md

-# CloudFrontIPSelector
+# GcoreCDNIPSelector
-to choose the CloudFront IPs with the lowest possible connection latency.
+to choose the [Gcore](https://gcore.com/) IPs with the lowest possible connection latency.

 ### Background
-Because AWS's DNS function is so good, users of AWS CloudFront typically report having an extremely steady experience.
+Because Gcore's DNS function is so good, users of Gcore typically report having an extremely steady experience.

 On the other hand, those living in China use it often get timeout, shipments lost and high latency.
-As a result, some people prefer to bind to CloudFront's domain using low-latency IP addresses.
+As a result, some people prefer to bind to Gcore's domain using low-latency IP addresses.
 I created this script to choose IPs with the lowest latency in these situations.

 ### How to use?